How to Install Linux Kernel 6.2 on CentOS Stream EL9 or EL8

 uname -r

-Updating your Linux Kernel ensures a smooth and secure system operation, and it provides new features, better hardware support, and security patches.
-The section will explain how to update your Linux Kernel to the latest version, 6.2, using the ELRepo repository and how to restore the default kernel in case of issues.
+Updating your Linux Kernel ensures a smooth and secure system operation, providing new features, better hardware support, and security patches.
+This section will explain how to update your Linux Kernel to the latest version, 6.7, using the ELRepo repository and how to restore the default kernel in case of issues.

 sudo dnf upgrade --refresh